Aetherea/aetherea.github.io/_posts/2023-05-02-finalPost.md

 - Tim: ~ 57,5 hours
 - Fabian: ~ 56,5 hours

-For the 9 complete weeks that we had this semester this is a total of 114 hours resulting in a little bit more than 6 hours per Week.
-This means we reached our goal of 6 - 7 hours per week.
+For the 9 complete weeks that we had this semester this is a total of 114 hours resulting in a little bit more than 6 hours per Person per Week.
+This means we reached our goal of 6 - 7 hours per Person per week.

 If you have any feedback or ideas for improvement, please let us know.
 We are always happy to hear from you 😉!